centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 In all events, you will find *category*, *element* and *type*.

-* Informations about the *category* can be found `here in the bbdo documentation <https://documentation.centreon.com/docs/centreon-broker/en/latest/dev/bbdo.html#event-categories>`_
+* Information about the *category* can be found `here in the bbdo documentation <https://documentation.centreon.com/docs/centreon-broker/en/latest/dev/bbdo.html#event-categories>`_
 * The *element* is the *sub-category* (also called *type* in the bbdo documentation).
 * The *type* is a number built from the *category* and the *element* (binary